 - a valid B.C.
-Class 1 driver's licence - air brake endorsement and

-• other certification(s), if required (such as certification for transporting dangerous goods)
+Class 1 driver's licence for the duration of the nine months full-time work experience - air brake endorsement and - other certification(s), if required (such as certification for transporting dangerous goods)

 You must submit valid language test results showing you have obtained a minimum score equal to or greater than a benchmark 4 under the Canadian Language Benchmark (CLB) in all four competencies: listening, speaking, reading and writing.